ISCHEMIC STROKE / PREVENTION

 - ACT 1 and ACST-2 trials demonstrated comparable safety even in asymptomatic stenoses [Rosenfield, 2016]

-- on the other hand, according to an analysis of 5 randomized trials, CEA appears somewhat safer than CAS [Moresoli, 2017]
+- on the other hand, CEA appears somewhat safer than CAS according to an analysis of 5 randomized trials [Moresoli, 2017]

-- patients with more extensive white matter lesions on CT/MRI (ARWMC score ≥ 7) should rather be managed with CEA (ICSS trial)
+- patients with more extensive white matter lesions on CT/MRI (ARWMC score ≥ 7) should be treated with CEA (ICSS trial)

-- when considering any intervention, take into account several aspects which may help to select patients with the highest profit from revascularisation (→ see here)
+- when considering any intervention, several aspects should be considered that may help to select patients with the highest benefit from revascularisation (→ see here)

 - degree of stenosis + plaque vulnerability should be evaluated (Brinjikji, 2016)